professionalhomes/ethnotary/readme.md

- Customizable Dashboard for personalized user experience Integration with DeFi Tools like DEXes and yield farms Support for ERC-721 contracts to enable commmerce of media Got an idea? 💡
+ Customizable Dashboard for personalized user experience Integration with DeFi Tools like DEXes and yield farms Support for ERC-721 contracts to enable commmerce of media
-See the [open issues] (https://github.com/jalvarez212/ethnotary/issues) for a full list of proposed features (and known issues).

 🔗 Connect
 💬 Need Help?